al-bolton/Pollite/README.md

 Pollite is easy to deploy on your own computer - it uses NextJS for the Front and Back End, so using the command 'npm run dev' from the project root will run the full application.

-However, you will need to create a .env.local file with the full details provided by the .env.local file, including:
+However, you will need to create a .env.local file with the full details provided by the .env.example file, including:

 - A RapidAPI key for the TravelAdvisor API (https://rapidapi.com/apidojo/api/travel-advisor/)
 - A Google Maps and Google Places key (combined)